ambsenyestudi/EasyLanguageLearningKata/README.md

 Acceptance criteria:
 * Percentage of completion should be displayed when entering a course.

+## Pick up where I left off

-##As a student of ELL I want to resume my course headway where I left off
+> As a student of ELL I want to resume my course headway where I left off.

 Acceptance criteria:
 * When a user acceses the system their last accessed course’s lessons should be loaded.